MicrosoftDocs/azure-reference-other/studio-module-reference/extract-n-gram-features-from-text.md

 8. For **Vocabulary mode**, select one of the following update options from the drop-down list:

-   + **ReadOnly**.
-Represents the input corpus in terms of the input vocabulary.
+   + **ReadOnly**: Represents the input corpus in terms of the input vocabulary.
 That is to say, rather than computing term frequencies from the new text dataset (on the left input), the n-gram weights from the input vocabulary are applied as is.

         > [!TIP]
         > Use this option when scoring a text classifier.

-    + **Update**.
-Creates a new n-gram vocabulary from the input corpus, and merges it with the input vocabulary.
+    + **Update**: Creates a new n-gram vocabulary from the input corpus, and merges it with the input vocabulary.

         In other words, you can add new entries to the created vocabulary from the input vocabulary, or you can update existing entries.

         > [!TIP]
         > Use this option for incremental updates of vocabulary with incoming data batches.

-    + **Merge**.
-Generates a new n-gram vocabulary from the input corpus.
+    + **Merge**: Generates a new n-gram vocabulary from the input corpus.

          This option is useful if you are passing a background vocabulary as input to the module and want to reduce the weight of stop words.
 In other words, each entry that has a high document frequency score in the background vocabulary will be assigned a lower inverse document frequency score in the created vocabulary.